jclouds/jclouds-site/start/install.md

 ### Using the daily builds

 <div class="alert alert-danger">
+<span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
-<strong>Warning!</strong> These are untested snapshot builds provided for convenience; they are not official releases of the Apache jclouds project, or the Apache Software Foundation.
+These are untested snapshot builds provided for convenience; they are not official releases of the Apache jclouds project, or the Apache Software Foundation.
 </div>

 If you want to use the bleeding edge release of jclouds, you'll need to setup a maven dependency pointing to our snapshot repository.
 You need to update your repositories and add the following in your project's pom.xml: